- US Online Poker

 The 40,000-strong city of Danville, for instance, currently struggles with a 4.2% unemployment rate — among the worst in the state and well above the national average.
 A proposed casino could employ up to 3.2% of the city’s workforce.

 There’s clearly a lot of unmet demand for gambling in Virginia.
 According to the report, 80% of adult residents have engaged in some form of gambling in the past year.
-Options, however, are limited outside of the lottery.
+Options, however, are limited outside of the lottery, which for now is limited to retail sales although a Virginia online lottery could be coming soon.

 The state has just a single racetrack, Colonial Downs, which reopened this year after a five-year hiatus.
 It also added 3,000 historical horse racing (HHR) terminals — electronic devices which use the results of past races to determine the games’ outcomes.
 HHRs are projected to bring in revenue north of $20 million annually for the state.